 Parkinson’s disease (PD) is a brain disorder that leads to motor symptoms, such as shaking (tremors) and difficulty with walking, movement, and coordination.
-Patients with PD may also experience non-motor symptoms, such as changes in mood or cognition.
+Patients with PD may also experience non-motor symptoms, such as changes in mood or cognition, sleep disturbance and loss of the sense of small.
 PD is a progressive and neurodegenerative disorder.

 PD is the most common among a group of movement disorders called Parkinsonian syndromes, all of which have similar symptoms.
-Studies of brain tissues of persons with PD have shown typical microscopic findings of so-called Lewy bodies.
+Studies of brain tissues of persons with PD have shown typical microscopic findings of so-called Lewy bodies, which are made up of clumps of a protein called alpha synuclein.
 This is called typical or idiopathic PD.
-Lewy bodies are generally not present in the persons with atypical Parkinsonian syndrome in whom the symptoms may be caused by other types of neurodegenerations, side-effects of drugs, toxins, or strokes.
+Lewy bodies are generally not present in the persons with atypical Parkinsonian syndrome, except for progressive supranuclear palsy, (PSP), in whom the symptoms may be caused by other types of neurodegeneration, side-effects of drugs, toxins, or strokes.

 What is molecular imaging?